buildtesters/buildtest/docs/command_line_tutorial.rst

 The ``buildtest buildspec`` command contains several subcommands that we will discuss in this session.
 To learn more we encourage you see :ref:`buildspec_interface` for detailed guide.

-The ``buildtest help`` command can be used to provide a brief help message for each subcommand.
+The ``buildtest show`` command can be used to provide a brief help message for each subcommand.
 Let's run the following command since there are lots of commands that can be used to query buildspec.

-.. dropdown:: ``buildtest help buildspec``
+.. dropdown:: ``buildtest show buildspec``

-    .. command-output:: buildtest help buildspec
+    .. command-output:: buildtest show buildspec

 To build the buildspec cache you will need to run the following::